-According to a Forbes-Google Video in the C-Suite study, lots of senior executives watch work-related videos and in fact prefer video content over text.
+According to a Forbes-Google Video in the C-Suite study, lots of senior executives watch work-related videos and prefer video content over text.
 The study further found that these executives are open to sharing and viewing B2B videos on social media.

 In fact, among B2B marketers, videos are already the third most popular form of marketing content, surpassed only by non-video social media posts and case studies.
 They have also been rated the most effective in converting qualified leads.